 As part of its long-term strategy to be more than just a vehicle through which people are shipped from one destination to another, Toronto Pearson International Airport is boosting its cultural identity - in part by displaying permanent art installations.

-You can easily fill an hour seeking out the airport's full art catalogue or make a game of it by asking your kids to find them.
+You can easily fill an hour seeking out the airport's full art catalog or make a game of it by asking your kids to find them.

-If you don't want to pony up the cash for a hotel, the spaciousness of Toronto Pearson International Airport affords plenty nooks and crannies for tired travellers to grab a little shut eye.
+If you don't want to pony up the cash for a hotel, the spaciousness of Toronto Pearson International Airport affords plenty nooks and crannies for tired travelers to grab a little shut-eye.

 Lots of ways to spend your cash between flights at the duty-free shops that line Toronto Pearson International Airport's two terminals - though Terminal 1 has the lion's share.

-The most popular duty-free items are jewellery, perfume, luggage, chocolate, souvenirs and alcohol.
+The most popular duty-free items are jewelry, perfume, luggage, chocolate, souvenirs, and alcohol.

 Visit a Local Mall

 If you have a few hours to kill and don't mind leaving the airport property, Square One Centre, one of the largest shopping malls in the country, is under one hour away by public transit - no transfers and the bus leaves right from Terminal 1.